 You go to happy hour with your friends all the time, so why not host one with your team?
 Everyone deserves a break after a long week of hard work.
 What better way to celebrate the weekend than with a Friday happy hour?
 It doesn’t get better than drinks, snacks and good conversation.
-And good conversation leads to more team bonding.
+And good conversation leads to more team bonding and can boost morale.

 Team Bonding Ice Breaker Games

-At the end of the day, fun and games are still a great way to break the ice and bond with your coworkers.
-It’s good to be a little silly and learn more about your team in this way.
-Here are some fun ice breaker games that we all know and love.
+At the end of the day, corporate team building events and fun activities are still a fun way to break the ice and bond with your coworkers.
+It’s good to be a little silly and learn more about your remote team and in person team members in this way.
+Here are some fun team building games that we all know and love.

 - Two truths and a lie